Please Note: The 2023-2024 Regular HEAP benefit opened on November 1, 2023.

 Your household may be eligible a Heating Equipment Tune-up benefit if:

-- Your household's gross monthly income is at or below the current income guides for your household size as posted in the table above
+- Your household’s gross monthly income is at or below the current income guidelines for your household size as posted on the following table

-- Your heating equipment is more than 12 months old and
+- Your primary heating equipment is more than 12 months old

-- The furnace, boiler or chimney have not been cleaned within the past 12 months.
+- Your primary heating equipment or chimney has not been cleaned within the last 12 months

 Review additional requirements to determine if you’re eligible to apply.

 You may call your HEAP Local District Contact to apply for Heating Equipment Repair and Replacement benefits.
 The in-person interview and application requirement is temporarily suspended.
 The district will provide more information on how to submit the application and required documentation.

 When HEAP season is open, you can apply for a Regular HEAP Benefit: